| Sikh Missionary

 May I never refrain from righteous deeds.

-May I fight fearlessly all the foes in the battle of
+May I fight fearlessly all the foes in the battle of life,

 With the courage of faith to achieve victory.